-&lt;sup>1 Data provided by the International Real-time Magnetic Observatory Network, www.intermagnet.org
+1 Data provided by the International Real-time Magnetic Observatory Network, www.intermagnet.org

 - B. You can make your results from part A more quantitative by using the plot below, which runs from 1000 UT to 1400 UT.
-Assuming that the auroral current can be modeled as a line current running through the ionosphere, at an approximate altitude of 100 km above the earth's surface, deduce the following information about the current that was present at 1230 UT: - Was the line current running directly above the CMO observatory?
-If not, how far due north or due south (in km) was the current? - What was the (approximate) value of the current?
+Assuming that the auroral current can be modeled as a line current running through the ionosphere, at an approximate altitude of 100 km above the earth's surface, deduce the following information about the current that was present at 1230 UT: - Explain with your partners how you can tell that at 1230 UT the line current was not running directly above the CMO observatory.
+Was it instead due north or due south of the observatory? - How far due north or due south (in km) was the line current? - What was the (approximate) value of the current?
+(You may wish to use $\mu_0 = 4\pi \times 10^2 \text{ nT} \cdot \text{m/A.}$)

-(Note: Even though the data in the graph are plotted in nT, you should find the current to be rather impressive in size!
+(Note: Although the data below are plotted in nT, you should find the current to be rather impressive in size!
 If this had been a stronger magnetic disturbance-for which the perturbation to the magnetic field could reach as high as 2,000 nT-the current responsible for such a field would be approximately one million amperes.)